Easily interpret and apply the latest training and nutrition research

 Even if you just lift for fun, you want to be sure you're getting the most out of your time in the gym.

-Going through the studies each month is extremely time-consuming.
+Going through the studies each month is extremely time-consuming (~80 hours/month, we’d estimate).
 Spending time figuring out how to apply them all is difficult.
 Having access to all the different journals is expensive.
 Interpreting research and figuring out which studies are trustworthy and applicable to you is frustrating.
+(And that's just the new stuff – there's at least 40-50 years of older research you need to be at least reasonably well-acquainted with as well.)

-You want the benefits of knowing the latest science and want to stay on the cutting-edge of training and nutrition, but you don’t have the time, energy, and money to sift through the journals, pick out which studies are applicable, analyze their design for trustworthiness, critically read them, and figure out how they apply to you training or your client’s training.
-Doing that for just one study is quite a task.
-Now imagine doing it for 1,000+ studies across 50+ different journals.
-For most people, that's just not feasible.
+You want the benefits of knowing the latest science-backed training and nutrition advice, but don’t have the time, energy, and money to sift through the journals, pick out which studies are applicable, analyze their design for trustworthiness, critically read them, and figure out how they apply to you training or your client’s training.

 MASS research review content is independent, unbiased, and created by some of the smartest guys in the industry.

-Currently enrolled in the exercise science M.A. program at the University of North Carolina at Chapel Hill, B.S. in exercise and sports science.
+M.A. in exercise physiology from the University of North Carolina at Chapel Hill, B.S. in exercise and sports science.

 Held three all-time world records in powerlifting in the 220lb and 242lb classes.